RetroAchievements/docs/docs/general/tutorials/how-to-play-subsets.md

 # What are Subsets?

-Subsets are typically extra sets for a game when certain achievements would jusr not fit into the main set.
+Subsets are typically extra sets for a game when certain achievements would just not fit into the main set.
 There are many types of subsets, but for more info on that topic see [this article](https://docs.retroachievements.org/guidelines/content/subsets.html#types-of-subsets).
 Subsets typically require an extra patch or sometimes just an alternate revision/version of the game.

 ## How to Play Subsets